sambanova/ai-starter-kit/WHITELABELING_GUIDE.md

 ## Section 7: Deployment Overview

-The AI Starter kits repository ships with utilities to help you move from customization to production, but the exact topology (Kubernetes, VMs, on-prem) is customer-specific.
+The AI Starter Kits repository ships with utilities to help you move from customization to production, but the exact topology (Kubernetes, VMs, on-prem) is customer-specific.
 Use the building blocks below to assemble a deployment that matches your standards/environments.

 ### 7.1 What This Repo Provides for Deployment